JSON vs XMLData FormatsJSON Tutorial

 3. Use Cases

 JSON and XML excel in different scenarios due to their unique characteristics.
-Below, we explore where each format is most commonly used.

 3.1 JSON Use Cases

-• **Web Applications**: Frontend frameworks like React, Angular, and Vue.js prefer JSON for data binding and state management.
+• Web Applications Frontend frameworks like React, Angular, and Vue.js prefer JSON for data binding and state management.

 3.2 XML Use Cases